QRFlow

 02Packaging and labels

-Best when the physical asset has a longer life than the exact page, video, or offer behind it.
+Best when the physical asset has a longer life than the exact page behind it and the redirect service is part of operations.

 03Menus and table tents